Cyber Essentials Checklist | Microbyte

 2. Secure Configuration

 Devices and software often come with default settings that pose security issues.
-Best practices for secure configuration include disabling unnecessary features, securing the administrative interface, and enforcing strong passwords to prevent unauthorised access.
+Best practices for secure configuration include disabling unnecessary features (bloatware), securing the administrative interface, and enforcing strong passwords to prevent unauthorised access.
+This also applies to cloud services, ensuring your tenancy is securely configured.

 3. Security Update Management

 Keeping software up to date is crucial to protect against known vulnerabilities.
-Implementing a technical control process ensures that updates and patches are installed promptly, meeting certification requirements.
+Implementing a technical control process ensures that updates and vulnerability fixes are installed promptly, meeting certification requirements.
+Under the “Willow” standard, all high-risk or critical vulnerabilities (CVSS v3 score ≥ 7.0) must be fixed within 14 days of release.

 4. User Access Control

-Limit access to your systems based on job roles.
-Regularly review permissions and enforce multi-factor authentication for high-level access, such as admin accounts, to protect sensitive data.
+Limit access to your systems based on job roles and the principle of least privilege.
+Regularly review permissions and enforce Multi-Factor Authentication (MFA) for all high-level access, such as admin accounts, and for all users accessing cloud services to protect sensitive data.
+Separate user accounts must be used for administrative tasks; admins should not use privileged accounts for email or web browsing.

 5. Malware Protection

-By implementing these cyber security measures, businesses can meet Cyber Essentials certification requirements, reduce the risk of cyberattacks, and demonstrate security compliance to clients and stakeholders.
+By implementing the Cyber Essentials controls, businesses can meet Cyber Essentials certification requirements, reduce the risk of cyberattacks, and demonstrate compliance to clients and stakeholders.
 These controls of Cyber Essentials provide a solid foundation for securing your IT environment.

 Benefits of being Cyber Essentials certified